 On the back of the Mi Mix 3 is a dual-lens camera, both with 12 megapixels, and identical to the setup used on the Mi 8.
 Features include 4-axis optical image stabilization, 4K video recording, and slow-motion video.
 The camera on both the front and rear make good use of Xiaomi’s artificial intelligence features too, with scene recognition, studio lighting effects, and AI-driven beauty modes.
 The Mi Mix 3 has a hardware button for calling up a voice assistant, which it says is available in seven different Chinese dialects.
 It’s not Google Assistant, however, but instead Xiaomi’s own Xiao AI assistant.

 For power, the Mi Mix 3 has a Qualcomm Snapdragon 845 processor, and depending on the version you buy, up to 10GB of RAM — a first for a smartphone.
 Interestingly, the Mi Mix 3 comes with a wireless charger in the box, as the device supports 10w wireless charging.
 The body is made from ceramic (something of a Mi Mix tradition) with an aluminum chassis, and comes in black, jade green, or sapphire blue.
 To get the 10GB of RAM, you’ll have to buy the sapphire-blue version created with the Palace Museum, and featuring an engraving of Xiezhi, a creature from Chinese legend.

-The basic Mi Mix 3 comes with 6GB or 8GB of RAM and up to 256GB of internal storage space, and costs from about $475.
+The basic Mi Mix 3 comes with 6GB or 8GB of RAM and up to 256GB of internal storage space, and costs start around $475.
 The Palace Museum 10GB/256GB version will be about $720.
-The phone has been announced only for China at the moment, but the company says other markets will be announced in the future.
-Xiaomi has spent the last year expanding further into Europe, hitting France and Italy in May; it and will launch in the U.K. this November.
+The phone was announced first in China, but the company has worked hard to bring it to other markets.
+Xiaomi has spent the last year expanding further into Europe, hitting France and Italy in May; it launched in the U.K. in November 2018.